CSHong9/misDiffusion/README.md

 # misDiffusion

-Code and relevant files for the project Chen-Shuo Hong.
-2022.
-"The Diffusion of Online Vaccine Misinformation:  Fake News Publishers and the Paradox of Embeddedness"
+Code and relevant files for "The Diffusion of Online Vaccine Misinformation:  Fake News Publishers and the Paradox of Embeddedness"
-Code written by Chen-Shuo Hong (chenshuohong@umass.edu)

 List of files